Future Past - Part 1 "Idols and Whispers" (Flashback)

 "You, too, Oliver."
 The Andorian reciprocated the gesture before terminating the transmission.

 Falling back into the chair, Oliver ran his fingers through his graying hair.
 Zax thought of him as someone who could salvage both the war and the Federation.
-Now Zame, too.
+Now Jhmal, too.
 But He only went to the Academy and joined Starfleet because his grandfather had wanted him to.
 All he had really wanted was to make a name for himself as a historian, and to be with someone.
-He had found that person in Michaela, but now even she was slipping away from him.
+He had found that person in Korra, and then Michaela, but he had lost Korra all those years ago, and now even Michaela was slipping away from him.

 Admiral Oliver A. Lee